 Nyang Nyang Beach is much easier to get to than Nunggalan.

 - If you’re coming from Uluwatu Temple, turn right from Jl.
 Raya Uluwatu Pecatu onto the road with the sign for Nyang Nyang Beach.

 - The turn has two short pillars made of stone and cement.

 - Follow this road till the end.

 Unlike Nunggalan Beach, here you’ll find a couple of restaurants.
 From the end of the road, the walk down to the beach is pretty straightforward.
-Although not as grueling as the hike to Nunggalan, the path to Nyang Nyang is not shaded.
+Although not as gruelling as the hike to Nunggalan, the path to Nyang Nyang is not shaded.

 Although Nyang Nyang and Nunggalan see very few tourists, we were shocked at the amount of plastic and trash on the beach.
 A couple of days before we left for Bali, we saw this shocking video of a diver at Manta Point (near Nusa Penida).
 The point, which is famous for spotting manta rays, was instead filled with plastic bags.
-I guess a lot of that plastic and trash just washes up on these beaches, completely destroying their beauty.
+I guess a lot of that plastic and trash just washes up on these beaches, destroying their beauty.

 If you happen to head down to the beach, please refrain from leaving any trash behind.
 It’s heartbreaking to see a gorgeous, untouched beach overrun with plastic.